koor-tech/handbook.koor.tech/docs/handbook/meetings.md

 #### Using "rolling" vs. "by date" agendas

-Rolling agendas are used for 1:1s with the CEO, and are suggested for most 1:1 interactions.
+Rolling agendas are used for 1:1s with the C-Level, and are suggested for most 1:1 interactions.
 They are valuable to ensure completion of topics (because those topics are removed as soon as they are done), and don't lend themselves well to sharing context with others.

 "By date" agendas are organized as notes per meeting, and have a persistent record that can be shared with other participants.
 These are well-suited to meetings that may benefit from asynchronous participation or where notes may be referenced by people who were not present for the conversation.
 They work well for team meetings.
 These notes still should be considered "ephemeral" and action items moved to GitLab issues.
 See GitLab usage.

 ### Rolling agenda

-Some of our meetings (and all CEO 1:1s) have a "Rolling Agenda."
+Some of our meetings (and all C-Level 1:1s) have a "Rolling Agenda."
 This means that the document is formatted as a numbered list, with each number representing a topic to discuss.
 New items are added to the bottom of the document, and in each discussion we work from the bottom and proceed as far up the list as we can.
 Once an item requires no more discussion it will be deleted.
 If we don't make it to a topic in one conversation it remains there for the next one, or until needed.

 ### Labels for agenda topics